huksley/newaccount/README.md

   * RequireJS - JS dependency management
   * Java - [External Task execution](https://docs.camunda.org/manual/7.4/user-guide/process-engine/external-tasks/)

-This application is Proof of concept for SPA + Camunda BPM application architecture.
+**WARNING** This is not a real application!!!
+This is for demo and technology testing!

 ## Target process